willhk10/Pi-in-the-Sky/README.md

 ### Work Done -
 * Starting cutting of fixed PCB
 * Determined location of PCB will be in the middle compartment for the time being, and created a location to put the Copper shot for the weight of the rocket.

+# 3.8.22
+### Work Done -
+* Grinded off copper on back of PCB Plate
+* Created location in cone for Copper shot and calculated the volume of the small cone we will need to have to satisfy our weight needs
+* Started working on fixing diameter of the cone onshape